91¹ú²ú¾«Æ·

 ASH Clinical Practice Guidelines on Acute Lymphoblastic Leukemia (ALL) in Adolescents and Young Adults

-This session will preview recommendations for initial therapy and management of remission and relapse in adolescents and young adults with ALL.
+This special education session will preview recommendations for the management of both newly diagnosed and relapsed/refractory ALL in adolescents and young adults.

 Chair: